Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of .NET Framework 4.7.1;
-   Fixed a implementation of the `JsSerializedLoadScriptCallback` delegate.
+   2. Fixed a implementation of the `JsSerializedLoadScriptCallback` delegate.

    =============
    DOCUMENTATION